ajschleg/Banker-s-Algorithm/README.md

     4. If Finish[i] == true for all i, then the system is in a safe state.
         This algorithm may require an order of m × n 2 operations to determine whether a state is safe.

+# Assignment requirements
+You may assume that you have three resources with the following number of instances (available array) The number of customers, n, can vary.
+Initialize your maximum array with random numbers less than available array Every time you make an allocation show the following:
+The request,
+Allocation,
+Available,
+Maximum, and
+Need
+Indicate whether the request was successful or denied In your report show an example of a denied request and a granted request and explain the results.
+Why was the request denied or granted.

+## Grading
+(4 pts) implementation of customer threads

+(4 pts) implementation of request_resources

+(4 pts) implementation of safety algorithm

+(4 pts) overall working program

+(4 pts) report